 Don’t be surprised if your entire slow cooker is filled to the brim with the juices from the chicken!

-I taught this recipe to a cooking class and the participants were highly skeptical that the chicken would turn out well.
-Boy, were they surprised and changed their tune when they saw how tender the meat had become… that it was nearly falling off of the bone and super delicious.
+I taught this recipe to a cooking class and the participants were highly skeptical that the chicken would turn out super tender.
+Boy, were they surprised!
+The crock pot rotisserie chicken was nearly falling off of the bone and super delicious.